Codecademy/docs/content/php/concepts/arrays/terms/array_shift/array-shift.md

 ---
 Title: 'array_shift()'
-Description: 'Shifts/pops an element off the beginning of array.'
+Description: 'Shifts/pops an element off the beginning of an array.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'